Lily Sullivan

 Lily Sullivan is an Australian actress.
 She played Coral in the 2012 film Mental and Miranda in the 2018 television series Picnic at Hanging Rock.
 She plays leading roles in two 2023 feature films, the Australian sci-fi thriller Monolith and the American horror film Evil Dead Rise.

 Early life and education

 Lily Sullivan's father is an importer of medical equipment, and her mother, Jayne "Noni", is a visual artist.
 They emigrated to Australia from the UK together before Lily's birth.
-She grew up in Queensland, and the family lived in Logan City while she was in high school.
+She grew up in Queensland, and the family lived in Logan City while she was attended high school.

 After seeing a production of A Streetcar Named Desire on stage in Brisbane as a teenager, Sullivan became enamoured with the idea of acting, and planned to audition for one of the major drama schools.
 However, a callout for a film role came in her final year of high school, and she auditioned and won the role.